For the past ten years, Kris has passionately been a part of building thousands of families here at ANLC.

 Kris currently resides in Southern California along with her husband and their three daughters.
 Her ties to the community are deep and far-reaching.
 Kris is active in her local community and school district.
-She has served as a PTA legislative representative where she advocates for improvements in public education.
-In addition to coaching her daughter's softball team, Kris also serves as co-captain of Team Trudy - a team of runners dedicated to raising money and awareness for Pancreatic Cancer research in honor of her late Mother.
-When not cheering on her daughters at softball games and swim meets, Kris can be found perfecting her equestrian skills.
+She serves on multiple youth sports boards and is active with a ministry which sponsors orphaned youth in Namibia.
+Kris also serves as co-captain of Team Trudy - a team of runners dedicated to raising money and awareness for Pancreatic Cancer research in honor of her late mother.
+Kris enjoys coaching youth softball, cheering on her daughters at softball games and swim meets, and horseback riding.

 Lauren's legal experience in adoption is diverse and extensive.
 As a law student, she served as a Child Advocacy Legal Intern for Whittier Law School's Center for Children's Rights, where she represented clients of low income and special needs in guardianships and adoptions.
 Lauren also worked for Voices for America’s Children, a children’s rights lobbyist group located in Washington, D.C., advocating for children across the country on Capitol Hill.